Jacobs2Jacob/TicketDash/README.md

 Hooks,
 Compounds,
 Presentational components and logic containers.
-Layout Pattern with one parent for both child to reduce loading times on unmount.
+Layout Pattern with one parent for both child to reduce loading times on unmount and hold the shared data in parent.